ShriKode/ShriKode/README.md

-Hi, I’m Shriyanshu Kode, a computer science student in my senior year at Georgia Tech, specializing in intelligence and devices.
-I'm currently looking for software engineering opportunities, and some of my interests include machine learning, cybersecurity, distributed systems, and robotics.
+Hi, I’m Shriyanshu Kode, a master's student at UC Berkeley, in the Electrical Engineering & Computer Sciences department.
+I'm currently looking for software engineering opportunities, and some of my interests include machine learning and cybersecurity.

 <!---